 In this book, my intention has been to focus on key turning points in the history of Christianity in England, Scotland, Wales and Ireland.
 Therefore, except for the Catholic Church which claims the Apostles as its fathers and Rome as its home, I have focused on Trinitarian churches that have their origins in these islands, so there is hardly any mention of rapidly-growing denominations like Hillsong, Vineyard or the Pentecostal movement.

 Travel guide to the churches

 I have visited almost every one of the recommended places to check that there is parking, and a café or a shop in which to pick up local guidebooks and more information.
 In fact, travelling around and visiting places as dissimilar as a ‘Wee Free’ chapel on Skye, the Ironbridge museums in Shropshire, the Corrymeela Community in Northern Ireland and Westminster Cathedral in London has been one of the most enjoyable experiences of my life, and I must thank my husband for driving me to most of the locations mentioned in this book during the many years it has taken to gather the information.

 There is so much more to discover.
 My research has only just skimmed the surface.
 Every book referenced in the text is worth reading, every personality and footnote is worth following up.
 Please take these chapters as a starting point from which to discover much, much more about the riches of God’s kingdom in England, Scotland, Wales, Northern Ireland and the Republic of Ireland.
-And pray for reconciliation: the night before he died, Jesus asked his heavenly Father that future disciples would experience ‘perfect unity’.
+And pray for reconciliation: the night before he died, Jesus asked his heavenly Father that his followers would experience such ‘perfect unity that the world will know that you sent me and that you love them as much as you love me’.

 In 2014, archaeologists in Bishop Auckland found a 3rd-century Roman ring that pre-dates the time of Emperor Constantine.
 The silver ring is set with a red stone showing the image of two fish hanging from an anchor – a common symbol for Christianity in the Roman Empire.
 See www.culture24.org.uk